nsacyber/BAM/README.md

 "You just throw it in and BAM!
 It works!"

 BAM!
-(Binary Analysis Metadata!) provides the user the ability to collection information on Windows Updates, updated files (i.e., PE files), and symbol files.
+(Binary Analysis Metadata!) provides the user the ability to collect and analyze information on Windows Updates, updated files (i.e., PE files), and symbol files.

 Goal: